Benjamin Franklin famously quipped, “Nothing is certain except death and taxes.”

 A stranger online could steal your Social Security number, bank account numbers and other confidential data in an instant.
 But you can protect your private information this tax season by using eFax’s online fax service.

-Ordering Copies of Your Income-Related Tax Forms and Documents from the IRS
+Ordering Copies of Income-Related Tax Forms & Documents from the IRS

 If you lose a previous year’s tax return and can’t get a hold of a copy of your W-2 from your employer, then you can order one from the IRS.
 Keep in mind, though, that the IRS sets specific conditions for doing so.

 According to IRS.gov, “If you previously attached your Form W-2 from your employer to your tax return but need a copy, then you can order one from the IRS for a fee.”

 To maximize time, you may want to submit your order by fax rather than regular mail.